fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/receipt-sequences-creation.md

 #### Code examples

-Code examples of receipt sequences can be found in our [postman collection](https://middleware-samples.docs.fiskaltrust.cloud/#e9b0b712-2dda-4c4c-a061-16d72daa723b).
+Code examples of receipt sequences can be found in our [Postman collection](https://middleware-samples.docs.fiskaltrust.cloud/#e9b0b712-2dda-4c4c-a061-16d72daa723b).

-## Splitting receipts
+## Splitting actions

 #### Use case examples

-- Order(s) paid by multiple people
+- pos-receipt(s) paid by multiple people
 - Voiding/cancelling receipts
+- Correction of orders (f.e. gastronomy)

 #### How to use